Super Slam Dunk: Gameplay

-The game features 28 fictional teams; 27 of them are based on real cities while the 28th is an all-star team.
+The game features 27 fictionalized versions of real-life NBA franchises in addition to an all-star team.
 There is an exhibition and a playoffs mode.
-Earvin "Magic" Johnson gives the pre-game commentary about the strengths of the teams, while broadcaster Chick Hearn gives the play-by-play during the game.
+Magic Johnson gives pre-game insights of the teams, while Chick Hearn commentates on the game play-by-play.

 A view of the basketball court from half court is available featuring isometric graphics.
 Players can choose to turn fouls on or off and how many minutes that each quarter will be; this can be changed between two minutes and a full-fledged 12 minutes.

 Reception

 Allgame gave Super Slam Dunk a rating of 2.5 stars out of a possible 5 in their overview.